Zig (album)

-Zig is the fifth studio album by American singer-songwriter Poppy, released on October 27, 2023.
-The album was released through Sumerian Records, marking her return to the label after briefly signing with Republic.
-Produced by Ali Payami, the record marks the artist's return to pop music, and features a more industrial sound than her previous album, Flux (2021).
+Zig is the fifth studio album by American singer-songwriter Poppy.
+It was released on October 27, 2023, through Sumerian Records, marking her return to the label after briefly signing with Republic Records.
+Produced primarily by Swedish musician Ali Payami, the record marks the artist's return to pop music, and features a more industrial sound than her previous album, Flux (2021).

-Background
+Background and release

+In 2022, Poppy signed a brief record deal with Republic Records and Lava Records to release her fifth extended play (EP), Stagger, on October 14.
 In a December 2022 interview with Revolver, Poppy revealed that she was working on her fifth studio album.
+That same month, she wiped her Instagram account clean to share a teaser for new music.
+The clip marked a return to her signature blonde hair after a period of having black hairstyle following the I Disagree (2020) era, and she captioned the post, "this is the dress I want to be buried in..."

-In March 2023, she announced a new single called "Church Outfit", which was released on April 4.
-The single marked her return to Sumerian Records following a short signing with Republic Records for her fifth EP Stagger (2022).
-On July 19, 2023, Poppy released the single, "Knockoff", and announced the album, Zig for release on October 27, 2023.
+In March 2023, Poppy returned to Sumerian Records and announced a new single called "Church Outfit", which was released on April 4.
+Ash Avildsen, the founder of Sumerian, welcomed Poppy back to the label, stating: "The only thing more exciting than signing an iconic artist for the first time is signing them again when the choose to return home".

+On July 19, 2023, Poppy announced Zig and released the second single, "Knockoff".
 Following the announcement, the album was immediately made available for pre-order.
-The album's tenth track, "Motorbike", was released as its third single on September 12 after being previously leaked online.
-"Hard" was released as its fourth and final single on October 20, with Poppy having performed it live prior.
-On December 1, she released a music video for "Flicker", the fifth track on the album.
+After being leaked online, "Motorbike" was released on September 12 as the third single from the album.
+On October 20, the fourth and final single, "Hard" was released, with Poppy having performed it live prior to its release.
+On December 1, Poppy released a music video for "Flicker", the fifth track on the album.